 I love great landscape shots, and admire masters like Ansel Adams.
 So my initial attempts at photography involved landscapes and other inanimate objects.
 This was also a comfortable and easy place to start because they don’t complain about how long you take on a shot or if you mess up the shot a hundred times before getting the settings right!
 In the fall of 2012, I was lucky enough to go on a landscape photography workshop with Nasim Mansurov of Photographylife.com fame.
 These few days photographing fall colors in the San Juan Mountains of Colorado with instruction was immensely helpful in learning composition and hyperfocal distance focusing.
 My initial portrait, sports and family photographs involved my own children in their different activities.

 As you branch out into different types of photography you realize that there are specialized cameras, lenses and a myriad of other cool tools and toys, to make each type of photography better and easier.
 This realization though comes with a high cost, that of contracting a disease called “GAS”-Gear acquisition syndrome.
 A debilitating disease that drives you to constantly look for that next piece of gear that promises to make your photographs that much better!

 Thanks for visiting my website, it has always been a goal of mine to create a website for my photography business and as an outlet for my creativity.
 I don’t consider myself to be a professional photographer since photography is not my full-time profession.
 I have been paid for my photography services and work, so you could say I’m a professional, but I consider the true professionals to be those that make a living off of their photography businesses.
 I love to teach and share what I have learned over the last 25+ years doing photography.
-If you are interested in shooting and learning together on a photo-shoot please contact me!
+I am currently living in the Yakima WA area, if you are interested in shooting and learning together on a photo-shoot please contact me!